 Neglecting the impact of temperature and humidity

 Now this is one thing that new growers often neglect, or at least struggle to get right.
-Some strains will be more sensitive than others, but as a general rule, you want the temperature at around 25°C to 28°C during lights on and 18-20°C for most of the grow (seedlings like a more even 25°C if possible).
+Some strains will be more sensitive than others, but as a general rule, you want the temperature to be around 22°C to 26°C during lights on and 18-20°C during the lights off period. (seedlings like a more even 25°C if possible).
 Humidity should sit at 65% for seedlings, 55-60% during veg and about 45-50% in flower.

 HID lights can have a huge impact on temperature and humidity, so it's vital to monitor these closely if you are using them.
 LEDs run much cooler which makes regulating temperature and humidity much easier.